Coarsening dynamics of chemotactic aggregates: Stationary patterns

 with

 As for mesa patterns, one has ${\partial_M^-\etaStat < 0}$.

 Changing only the domain length, we keep the heights $\hat{\rho}(M)$ and $\hat{c}(M)$ fixed when calculating $\partial_M^-\etaStat$ in Eq.~\eqref{eq:peak-eta-m}.
 The heights $\hat{\rho}(M)$ and $\hat{c}(M)$ change if the peak mass is changed (beyond the change of the exponential tail in the case of a changing domain length).
 This occurs if the average cell density $\Bar{\rho}$ is changed in a finite system.
 As for the change of the exponential tails in the plateaus, these height changes alter the total turnover balance and thereby the stationary mass-redistribution potential.
-Ref.~\cite{Weyer.etal2023} gives an approximate scaling argument for large peak masses that yields a power-law dependence ${\etaStat\approx \etaStat^\infty\sim M^{-\alpha}}$ from the scaling of the total turnover balance at large densities.
-Within the sharp-peak approximation, the change of the length of the low-density plateau is negligible when the peak mass is changed, and we define
+Ref.~\cite{Weyer.etal2023} gives an approximate scaling argument for large peak masses that yields a power-law dependence ${\etaStat\approx \etaStat^\infty\sim M^{-\alpha}}$ deriving from the scaling of the total turnover balance at large densities.
+Within the sharp-peak approximation, the change in the length of the low-density plateau on a large, finite domain is negligible when the peak mass is changed, and we define

 Instead of the length of the high-density plateau, here the derivative $\partial_M^+$ signifies a change of the ``size'' of the peak.
 To argue that coarsening is generically uninterrupted, an argument is given in the Supplemental Material of Ref.~\cite{Brauns.etal2021} that $\partial_M\etaStat$ remains negative along a branch of stable elementary peak patterns.
 The argument also applies to the peak patterns in the Keller--Segel systems discussed here.
 In Ref.~\cite{Weyer.etalinpreparation}, we assume that the peak height growth with the peak mass, which is sufficient to ensure ${\partial_M\etaStat < 0}$.